FDA approves a second Alzheimer's drug that can modestly slow disease

 Lilly's drug has another potential advantage: Patients can stop taking it if they respond well.

-In the company’s study, patients were taken off Kisunla once their brain plaque reached low levels.
+In the company’s study, patients were taken off Kisunla once their brain plaque reached nearly undetectable levels.
+Almost half of patients reached that point within a year.
 Discontinuing the drug could reduce the costs and safety risks of long-term use.
-It's not yet clear when patients might need to resume infusions.
+It's not yet clear how soon patients might need to resume infusions.

 Logistical hurdles, spotty insurance coverage and financial concerns have all slowed the rollout of competitor Leqembi, which Eisai co-markets with U.S. partner Biogen.
 Many smaller hospitals and health systems aren’t yet setup to prescribe the new plaque-targeting Alzheimer's drugs.